Shirtiny/ts-lib-template/README.md

 Create your repository by clicking 'Use this template' top of the page.
 Then, check the package.json file.

+Checkout the branch:

+- **esbuild** This branch is based on Esbuild with a lot of customization.

+- **parcel** This branch is based on Parcel, it's more simple and easy to understand.

 ## Config

+> This just an example, please refer to the content on the specific branch.

 ```js
 // .sh.js